Am I Making Art or Directing It?

 AI generated version of Family Circus, 2025

-In elementary school, art meant getting messy: squishing paint with my fingers or molding clay with my hands.
-I loved making art and took art classes in school.
+In elementary school, art meant squishing paint with my fingers or molding clay with my hands.
+I loved making art.
 My high school art teacher encouraged me to go to art school and become an artist.
-Artists don't make much money and don't have a regular income.
-I didn't see how I could support myself as an artist, so I decided to be an English major instead.
-And for many years, I didn't make much art.
+But artists don't make much money and don't have a regular income.
+I didn't see how I could support myself, so I decided to be an English major instead.

 In 2008, I got an iPad for work.
-The iPad became a natural environment to make sketches wherever I went.
-It provided a convenient way to make art while also being useful for work.
+It became a convenient tool for making art while also being useful for work.
 I made dozens of drawings with an app called Penultimate.
-I felt my love for making art rekindled and I started down the path of becoming an artist.
-While I enjoyed making digital art and visual diagrams, the slick surface of the iPad never felt as satisfying as the paper I used as a kid.
+I felt my love for making art resurface and I started down the path of becoming an artist.
+But the slick surface never felt quite right.
+It wasn’t as satisfying as the paper and pencil that I used as a kid.

-When my kids were little, I would hand them some crayons and paper and they would hand me a work of art.
+When my kids were little, I’d hand them some crayons and paper and they would hand me a work of art.
 Children naturally want to express themselves visually and feel pleasure in doing so.
 We had fun making goofy drawings together and experimenting with paint.
-It felt satisfying to make art together.
+It felt satisfying.

-While my kids were in elementary school, I used to make illustrations on paper.
-The drawings reflected a humorous take on my experience of being a dad, watching my kids grow up, and commenting on human behavior.
+As my kids grew up, I made illustrations on paper with pencil, pen, and markers.
+The drawings reflected my experience of being a dad, watching my kids grow up, and commenting on human behavior.
 They allowed me to process my experience and understand it better.

 In 2016, I felt like I needed to grow as an artist, so I took a landscape painting class.
-Later, in 2019, I stopped making illustrations and focused on a mix of photography and painting.
+In 2019, I stopped making illustrations and focused on a mix of photography and painting.
 I posted the images on social media and people appreciated my work.
-They said things like, "Wow, that's beautiful!"
+They’d say things like, "Wow, that's beautiful!"

-A couple of years ago, AI generated images started popping up on social media.
+Then a couple of years ago, AI generated images started popping up on social media.
 The convenience and power of the tools has made creating fully rendered images easier than ever.
-Well crafted images appear alongside terrible slop.
+But well crafted images appear alongside terrible slop.
 At times I feel fascinated by them and at other times repelled.
 Some people embrace AI images as art that they've created and others reject AI images as a threat to art itself.

 I've often wondered about AI art.
 What would I make with AI?
 Am I really the author if the AI generated it?
 What is my role in the whole process?